danshee/career/_posts/2021-03-08-i-miss-people.markdown

 ***Anecdote**: Creating new and interesting cheesecakes is a hobby of mine.
 I once brought one to a friend's birthday party, and it was so well received that people were urging me to quit my day job.*

+*Years ago while working for a small startup, I'd use my colleagues as guinea pigs.
+If I'd created an interesting cheesecake I wanted feedback on, I'd leave samples in the lunchroom.*

 ![](/career/images/AppleButterCheesecake.jpeg)

 *People knew it was me and would tell me what they thought.*